Pros and Cons of Paver Patios To Consider

 Although it is quicker to install a concrete patio, these take longer to set and dry.
 With a paver patio, there is no waiting time.
 You are ready to invite your family and friends over to show off your new outdoor living space almost instantly.

-paver patio ideas
+paver patios ideas

 Are you in Westchester or Putnam County in New York?